Chart Color Schemes

 Berkeley has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
-Notable ones are King Street Warrawong Masterplan, Berkeley Shopping Centre Upgrade, Hooka Creek Road Retirement Village, and Alukea Road Major Culvert Upgrade.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified nine projects likely impacting the region.
+Notable initiatives include Berkeley Square (Berkeley Shopping Centre Upgrade), King Street Warrawong Masterplan, Hooka Creek Road Retirement Village, and Alukea Road Major Culvert Upgrade.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.